The Problem with "Content"

 I also think publishing needs to re-brain Madison Avenue and its employers who are drunk on digital and demand real advertising by real advertisers who want to sponsor real journalism.

-To support that effort, I will now cross our own Chinese wall here at Linux Journal and thank the advertisers listed each month below my column.
-Those advertisers are brands in the best sense of the word.
+To support that effort, I will now cross our own Chinese wall here at Linux Journal and thank our sponsors, which are brands in the best sense of the word.
 I hope we attract more like them to Linux Journal with this simple fact: even though countless $billions (or perhaps $trillions by now) have been spent on adtech, not one brand has been built by it.